threadi/easy-language/readme.txt

 == Changelog ==

 = @@VersionNumber@@ =
-- Added support for Bricks to simplify texts from this page builder
-- Added support for Divi 5 to simplify texts from this page builder
-- Set compatibility with WordPress 7.0
-- Updated dependencies
+- Optimized icon dialog handling
+- Renamed the dialog script handle to full compatibility with other plugins, which also use this script
+- Optimized loading of simplified terms on get_term_args
-- Fixed wrong loading of WP_Filesystem-handler in some cases
+- Fixed missing blocks in release

 [older changes](https://github.com/threadi/easy-language/blob/master/changelog.md)